 ED 151 Attend All-day Orientation Seminar at Westmont as part of ED 151.
-0.147 1 Attend ED 151 class daily, visit schools, and prepare for student teaching.
+2 Wools Attend ED 151 class daily, visit schools, and prepare for student teaching.
 2 Week Observe CT, collaborate, lesson plan, and prepare for student teaching take-over at the start of Course & second semester.
 Orientation Week Dates Suggested Activities 1 Begin student teaching take-over.
 Collaborate with CT daily.
 Assume classroom responsibilities such as grading, lesson planning, and classroom management.
 Attend PLC's and Faculty meetings throughout the semester.
 Integrate into the school community and attend co-curricular activities throughout the semester.
 2 Assume an additional period of observation at school site; observe CT and other teacher experts daily.
-3-9 Continue with attracent to asking a some arcibilities and daily absorbation maried 3-9 Continue with student teaching responsibilities and daily observation period.
+3-9 Continue with student teaching responsibilities and daily observation period.
 10 Mid-term evaluation progress meeting with CT, ST, and Supervisor(s).
 11-15 Continue with student teaching responsibilities and daily observation period.
-16 10 16 - 19 During weeks 16 through 19, assume an additional period of solo or co-teaching or its equivalent for four weeks or 20 teaching days.
-19 Final evaluation progress meeting with CT, ST, and Supervisor(s).
-That evaluation profited free first with C1, 01, and outpervisor(o).
-20 Complete student teaching.
-Close out the year, collaborate on final grades and end of the year activities with CT.
+16 - 19 During weeks 16 through 19, assume an additional period of solo or co-teaching or its equivalent for four weeks or 20 teaching days.
+3.7 19 Final evaluation progress meeting with CT, ST, and Supervisor(s).
+1 0 20 Complete student teaching.
+Close out the year, collaborate on final grades and end of the year activities with CT. close out the year, commontate of final grades and class of the year activities with C1. l